Day Tour to Plovdiv

 Visit Koprivshtitsa mountain village, stop off at Bachkovo monastery and see Asenovgrad Fortress as well as some of the other less well-known sites which form the true Bulgaria.

-On the tour you will visit:
+On the tour you can visit:

-Plovdiv guided or self guided city tour
+Plovdiv guided or self guided city tour.

-Wonder Bridges (Optional)
+Wonder Bridges Optional, adds +3hrs

 Have lunch in a local traditional restaurant (optional)